You are not fit to jab me, you failed even in the primaries – Abagaye replies lecturer

 “I’m told one Vida has admonished me that “a calf does not laugh at a hornless cow”.
 And she thinks she’s the cow?
 No she’s not.
 She lost primaries twice to a political midget.
 I won primaries at my first attempt and went on to fight a fierce battle for the Navrongo Central seat and to quote a good brother of mine: I “lost standing”.
 She should go and learn how to win primaries first.
 I’m far ahead of her,” she said in a post on her Facebook page.

-It would be remembered that MyNewsGh.com reported early today that Dr. Vida Yakong who has failed twice to get the nod to lead the NDC in Nabdam Constituency threw some jabs at her colleague Tangoba Abayage after the latter lost the Navrongo Central seat to the NDC in the just-ended general election.
+It would be remembered that MyNewsGh.com reported early today that Dr. Vida Yakong who has failed twice to get the nod to lead the NDC in Nabdam Constituency threw some jabs at her colleague Tangoba Abayage after losing the Navrongo Central seat to the NDC in the just-ended general election.

-She said these about the Upper East regional Minister who in 2019 jabbed her for not winning her primaries;

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.